-The faculty of the school of Architecture offer a Master of Architecture and a M.S. degree in Building Design.
-Also, a dual career program-Master of Architecture/Master of Business Administration, has been established in cooperation with the College of Business.
+The faculty of the School of Architecture offer a Master of Architecture and a M.S. degree in Building Design.
+Also, a dual career program, Master of Architecture/Master of Business Administration, has been established in cooperation with the College of Business.
+Also offered is a collegewide, interdisciplinary Ph.D. degree in Environmental Design and Planning with concentrations in design; history, theory, and criticism; and planning.
 For more information, see the Graduate Catalog.